We walk together.

 Every year at Pentecost the International Chapter takes place.
 It is a meeting when we stay in the same place for three days.
 It’s a time of meeting and reunions, and it’s the time when we first discuss the annual theme.

-Each country also has its own national Pilgrimage and a national Chapter both held annually.
+Each country also has its own national events each year.